UICrail/SemanticRSM/Ontologies/ERA/telematics_notes.md

 - how to link between spatial entities in the ERA telematics ontology (such as primary location codes, paths, etc.) and the underlying infrastructure elements (such as linear or area locations)?
 - is it ERA intention to keep infra and telematics vocabularies separated but linked (with imports or references)? see also the general discussion about modularity in the context of the CDM.

+Note that it is difficult to check the consistency of ontologies published under the same namespaces but defined in different documents.

 ### Re-defining units as annotations

+This ontology defines units with an ad-hoc annotation property (unitOfMeasure), but does not use it. **It is identically defined in the ERA (RINF) ontology, sharing the same URI**.

+**This raises a red flag:**

+- **ambiguity of authority**
+- **risk of divergence**

+The ERA (Infrastructure, RINF) ontology uses the same annotation property (same URI), as of version 3.1.2 (current).
+Property values are strings borrowed from QUDT (see http://qudt.org/vocab/unit/).
-While the ERA (infrastructure) vocabulary makes use of QUDT, this ontology redefines units with an annotation property (unitOfMeasure).
-This choice favours reasoner performance over semantic safety.

-Given that 1) the infra ontology uses QUDT, and 2) in daily operations, the usage of reasoners is not very likely while data interoperability is of paramount importance, **this choice does not seem optimal**.
+Using an annotation property, rather than classes and object properties (QUDT approach), favours reasoner performance over semantic safety.
+It is probably meant for simplification and reduction of reasoner workload.
+Given that in daily operations, the usage of reasoners is not very likely, using annotation properties is not likely reducing the computation burden.
+On the other hand, data interoperability being and safe conversion being desirable, **this choice does not seem optimal**.

 ## Structure